imohdaffan/Python-Tutorial/README.md

 # Python-Tutorial
-This is My Python Code
+This is My Python Code.
 Author - Affan